Grapefruit Essential Oil, Red

 Floracopeia's superbly fresh grapefruit essential oil is bursting with the aromatic and energetic essence of the fruit.
-Bracing, clean, intensely citrus and powerfully therapeutic in its ability to renew the spirit and balance emotions, it is cold-pressed from the peel of organic red grapefruit grown in Italy.
+Bracing, clean, intensely citrus and powerfully therapeutic in its ability to renew the spirit and balance emotions, it is cold-pressed from the peel of red grapefruit grown in Italy.

 An exceptionally refreshing purifier, grapefruit oil is renowned for its broad spectrum of uplifting effects on the body and mind.
 Like other astringent citrus oils, grapefruit essential oil is believed to restore smoothness and suppleness and to beautify the skin.
 Its stimulating effect also helps boost the effectiveness of massage.

 Reviving, uplifting and imparting emotional buoyancy, the fragrance of grapefruit essential oil is considered especially beneficial due to its ability to ease tension from daily stress.
 A mild euphoric, it can soothe and uplift the emotions and spirit and help balance a tired and overstimulated nervous system.
 Its light, zesty aromatic profile imparts those same qualities upon inhalation.

 Grapefruit essential oil can be applied topically, as a compress, in the bath, through direct inhalation or used with a diffuser.

 - In the Diffuser: Grapefruit is a universally appealing scent that is versatile and can blend with almost any oil.
 As with most citrus, it will uplift the mind and emotions and freshen the air to everyone’s liking.
 Reach for this oil to lighten up your diffuser blend if it has become too heavy, floral or medicinal smelling.

 - Aromatic Bath: Add several drops of grapefruit oil to warm bath water for an uplifting and skin smoothing experience.